-The most common companion plants for citrus trees include wildflowers, nasturtium, lavender, and rosemary.
-Ideally, companion plants attract pollinators, build healthy soil, repel pests, and are visually appealing.
+The best companion plants for citrus trees include wildflowers, nasturtium, lavender, rosemary, and chives.
+Ideally, companion plants attract pollinators, build soil, repel pests, and are visually appealing.
 Depending on their shade tolerance, some plants can be planted under the tree itself.

-So, while plants such as wildflowers and rosemary make good companion plants for citrus trees, what exactly do they do to help, and what are some other plants we can use?
-Let’s take a further look.
+So, while these plants make good companion plants for citrus trees, what exactly do they do to help, and what are some other plants we can use?
+Let’s take a closer look.

 Wildflowers are one of the best companion plants for citrus trees, mainly because they attract a variety of beneficial insects, such as pollinators.
 These pollinators include bees, butterflies, and hummingbirds.